Table of Contents

 This book is for all ages and classes, anyone interested in setting up a business or working as an employee.
 This book is a flier to those who want to expand and improvise their learning and working experience.
 This book is, for starters, who will become the benefactor and panacea to future problems.
 This book is also for readers of non-fiction journals.

 Learning from your mistakes is overrated.
 You can only grasp what not to do from mistakes but what to do and how to execute the plan for your business.
 You learn from success.
 Try to taste victory so you can perpetually taste success.

 Planning is guessing: Plans let the past drive the future.
 When we write a plan for a year about business or finances, they are guesses, and when we think of this as a reconcile we are into Pandora’s box.

-Be a starter rather than an entrepreneur: Entrepreneur had been a cliche from the frequent years, everyday firms start and every day they shut down.
+Be a starter rather than an entrepreneur: Entrepreneurs had been a cliche from the frequent years, everyday firms start, and every day they shut down.
 Be a starter.
 Anyone who builds a new business is a starter one idea is worth living.

 Workaholism: The greatest myth of this world people are becoming workaholics.
 In the end, workaholics don’t achieve more than non-workaholics.
 Sleep is the utmost need of the human health sphere; working till late enhances pressure, not productivity.

 Scratch your itch: Unless you know about the problem, you can only sell the issue.
 Sell and create a product you want to use for ourself.

 Start a business, not a startup: A startup is a magical place, where expenses are someone else problem.
 Business old or new has the primary marketing rule revenue in, expenses out.
 Learn to make a profit without profit is always a hobby.
 In a business, you learn about bills and payrolls.

 Meetings are toxic: A meeting is actually about abstract concepts for a time limit; meetings could be more productive when a group of people with a common agenda with a particular time limit is called and sent off with a solution to execute.